Quaerite et invenietis — "Seek and you will find"

 in recent years can be reversed.
 It will not be an easy or quick

-put aside differences and biases and work together to reclaim our
+put aside differences and biases and worked together to save our

 country by restoring freedom, the rule of law, equal application of